Sometime it is nice to put a signature on a picture, may be a photo that you want to publish in you site or to expose in an exhibition.

-- Ensure that your foreground color is set to black: you will be able so set the color of your signature afterwards, every time you will want, changing the color of the brush you are going to create.
+- Ensure that your foreground color is set to black or trasparent: you will be able so set the color of your signature afterwards, every time you will want, changing the color of the brush you are going to create.

-- Select the type tool and spend some time choosing the font you want to use in your signature and write your name.
-I suggest you to choose a font that simulates the handwriting (so named with the term “script” or “handwriting“) like Bickham Script Pro Regular (bold and italic), Brush Script Std Medium (bold and italic), Vladimir Script Regular (bold), Rage Italic Regular (bold), Brush Script, Brush Script MT Italic, Bickham Script Pro Regular, Caflisch Script Pro Regular, Segoe Script Bold, Script MT Bold Regular, Rage Italic Regular, Palace Script MT Regular, Vladimir Script Regular, Kunstler Script Regular, Lucida Handwriting Italic, Edwardian Script ITC Regular, Rage Italic Regular or also some others like Mistral Regular, Giddyup Std Regular, Curlz MT Regular, MT Italic Bell MT Italic, Adobe Garamond Pro Italic, Magneto Bold, Garamond Italic, Gigi Regular, Freestyle Script Regular, French Script MT Regular, Parchment Regular.
+- Select in the left tool bar the Horizontal Type Tool (T) and spend some time choosing the font you want to use in your signature and write your name.
+I suggest you to choose a font that simulates the handwriting (so named with the term “script” or “handwriting“) like Bickham Script Pro Regular (bold and italic), Brush Script Std Medium (bold and italic), Bickham, Vladimir Script Regular (bold), Rage Italic Regular (bold), Brush Script, Brush Script MT Italic, Bickham Script Pro Regular, Caflisch Script Pro Regular, Segoe Script Bold, Script MT Bold Regular, Rage Italic Regular, Kunstler Script Regular, Palace Script MT Regular, Vladimir Script Regular, Lucida Handwriting Italic, Edwardian Script ITC Regular, Rage Italic Regular or also some others like Mistral Regular, Giddyup Std Regular, Curlz MT Regular, MT Italic Bell MT Italic, Adobe Garamond Pro Italic, Magneto Bold, Garamond Italic, Gigi Regular, Freestyle Script Regular, French Script MT Regular, Parchment Regular.
 The choice, anyway, is a matter of taste.

 Possibly try also to apply the bold and/or italic style …

-- Once you’ve got your selection made, go to the Edit menu and choose Define Brush Preset (or Define Brush from Selection).
+- Once you’ve got your selection made, go to the Edit menu and choose Define Brush from Selection (or Define Brush Preset).
 When the name box pops up, you can name it appropriately like “My Signature” in order to then easily find it in the brush combo selection box.